Skip to main content

 510:10-3-1.
 Full licensure requirements

 (b) Postgraduate training.
 One completed year of postgraduate training is a requirement for full licensure.
-The training must be or have been completed in a residency program that is approved by either the Accreditation Council for Graduate Medical Education (ACGME) or the American Osteopathic Association (AOA).
+The training must be or have been completed in a residency program that is approved by the Accreditation Council for Graduate Medical Education (ACGME), the Accreditation Council for Graduate Medical Education International (ACGME-I), the American Osteopathic Association (AOA) or the World Federation Medical Education (WFME).
 If the applicant did not complete a residency, then this experience may be in the form of a rotating internship or its equivalent, in an accredited internship or residency program acceptable to the Board.
-To be deemed equivalent to a rotating internship and, acceptable to the Board, a program must provide the following:
+Clerkships are not permitted and do not replace the Postgraduate training requirements.

 (c) Application.
-An applicant for a license to practice osteopathic medicine and surgery shall complete an application provided by the Board, which is available on the Board's website at: www.osboe.ok.gov.
+An applicant for a license to practice osteopathic medicine and surgery shall complete an application provided by the Board, which is available on the Board's website.
 The applicant shall complete and submit the application in full prior to the Board consideration.
 In addition to the application form online, each candidate must also provide the following materials:

 (1) A 3x4 photograph or larger taken within the previous sixty (60) days which meets the requirements of a passport photo;